isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 walk the DNS zone data programmatically.
 How often you want to change your NSEC3 salt is up to you.

-To learn more about what steps to take to change NSEC3, please see :ref:`recipes_nsec3_salt`.
+To learn more about the steps to take to change NSEC3, please see :ref:`recipes_nsec3_salt`.

 .. _advanced_discussions_nsec_or_nsec3: